egao8/TexasHoldem/README1.md

 # Texas Hold'em

+May 2021
+Auth (Eddie Gao, Kenny Smith)

 This is a fully open-source Python-based Texas Hold'em game supporting Python 3 on Windows, Mac and Linux.
 The game plays out exactly like a traditional Texas Hold'em match in a Player v.s Computer form.

 Do know you've the liberty to explore the code and the game itself, though a prior understanding of poker and Texas Hold'em is recommended.
-In the case that you've never learned the rules and strategy of Texas Hold'em,  [here's a quick rundown on the infamous game.](https://www.wikihow.com/Play-Poker)
+In the case that you've never learned the rules and strategy of Texas Hold'em,  [here's a quick rundown on the game.](https://www.wikihow.com/Play-Poker)

 ## Features